 The Vice-Chancellor, as principal academic and administrative officer of the University, has responsibility to the Council for maintaining and promoting the efficiency and good order of the University.
-Under the terms of the formal Financial Memorandum between the University and the Department for the Economy (DfE), the Vice-Chancellor is the designated Chief Accounting Officer of the University and, in that capacity, can be summoned to appear before the Public Accounts Committee of the Northern Ireland Assembly.
+Under the terms of the formal Financial Memorandum between the University and the Department for the Economy (DfE) currently under review, the Vice-Chancellor is the designated Chief Accounting Officer of the University and, in that capacity, can be summoned to appear before the Public Accounts Committee of the Northern Ireland Assembly.

 As de facto Chief Executive of the University, the Vice-Chancellor exercises considerable influence upon the development of institutional strategy, the identification and planning of new developments and the shaping of the institutional ethos.
-The Deputy Vice-Chancellor, Pro-Vice-Chancellors, Executive Deans of Faculties, Professional Service Directors and the University Secretary all contribute in various ways to these aspects of the work, but the ultimate responsibility for what is done rests with the Vice-Chancellor.
-The executive structure of the University is represented by the Senior Leadership Team (SLT), which comprises of the Vice-Chancellor (Chair), the Deputy Vice-Chancellor, the Pro-Vice-Chancellors, the Chief People Officer, the Chief Strategy and Finance Officer and the Executive Deans.
+The Deputy Vice-Chancellor, University Provost, Chief Strategy and Finance Officer, Chief People Officer, Pro-Vice-Chancellors, Executive Deans of Faculties, Professional Service Directors and the University Secretary all contribute in various ways to these aspects of the work, but the ultimate responsibility for what is done rests with the Vice-Chancellor.
+The executive structure of the University is represented by the Senior Leadership Team (SLT), which comprises of the Vice-Chancellor (Chair), the Deputy Vice-Chancellor, the University Provost, the Pro-Vice-Chancellors, the Chief People Officer, the Chief Strategy and Finance Officer and the Executive Deans.

 The University maintains a Register of Interests of Members of the Council and Senior Officers, which may be consulted by arrangement with the University Secretary.
-The Register of Members of the Council is available online on the University's governance webpages.
+The Register of Members of the Council is available online on the University's governance web pages.